How do we protect heritage?

 3. Digital heritage as an opportunity to preserve intangible cultural heritage

 Digitisation could be seen as a concrete measure to save heritage.
 Starting from the fact that huge progress is currently being made in the use of digital technology, the Council of Europe, through its experts, has come to the conclusion that we can use it to the benefit of saving cultural heritage, because digital technology facilitates faster access to various forms of heritage, facilitates the exchange of experience and good practice at European level between different actors in the heritage field.
 Many cultural activities are already taking place in a digital environment, creating materials that complement cultural heritage, a source of rescue and preservation.
-Another benefit is that "born-digital" elements, many tangible and intangible elements of heritage are translated into digital copies and can be accessed and passed on.

 However, it is necessary to ensure that the primary resource — the ‘original’ — is not neglected in the enthusiasm for the ‘virtual’ transition.
 This need concerns both born-digital material and original, pre-existing material: as new technology tends to reconstitute older, inaccessible material and transfer it to the general public without great expense (Council of Europe, 2005).

 Innovations in digital heritage are increasingly used in cultural heritage management.
-They are multidimensional in nature and are used for storing, monitoring, distributing, demonstrating data (Cui et al., 2021).
-These techniques are very useful because they can process, store large databases.Digital platforms or websites are an example.
+They are multidimensional in nature and are used for storing, monitoring, distributing, demonstrating data.
+These techniques are very useful because they can process and store large databases.
+Digital platforms or websites are an example.
 Recently the integration of photographs into virtual reality is a form of preservation of intangible heritage.
-The advantage of these techniques is mainly related to the fact that intangible heritage offers photographs, old records that have lost their accuracy.
-These techniques help to reduce or even eliminate the vagueness of these data.
+Where photographs have lost their clarity or old records are incomplete modern techniques offer the potential to enhance or reconstruct the missing data.

 4. Education through transformative learning

 We will focus on transformative learning because it is the working method of our HEART project.
-It involves civic engagement and active participation of all stakeholders interested in saving intangible heritage.
+It involves civic engagement and the active participation of all stakeholders interested in saving intangible heritage.

 Co-funded by the European Union